evil-mad/WaterColorBlocks/README.md

 Code examples for driving the WaterColorBot from within block-based programming languages like Scratch and Snap

-Work in progress, July 2014.
+Work in progress.

-Watch this project if you'd like to follow our progress.

-Beta testers welcome, soon!
+Requires "current" version of CNCserver:  https://github.com/techninja/cncserver

+Run CNCserver in background, launched with command:

+  node cncserver --botType=watercolorbot